Ellenbrook line: Planning

 Prime Minister Malcolm Turnbull committed $500 million in the April 2018 federal budget for the Ellenbrook line, then-known as the Morley–Ellenbrook line, subject to a favourable assessment by the independent statutory authority Infrastructure Australia.

 The finalised route for the Ellenbrook line was revealed in August 2019, with the state government saying that it considered 100 possible routes.
-The main engineering challenge of the final alignment were the tunnels to enter and exit Tonkin Highway.
-The number and location of stations were finalised, with there being five stations: Morley, Noranda, Ballajura (known at the time as Malaga station), Whiteman Park, and Ellenbrook.
-It was also announced that the scope of an existing project to rebuild Bayswater station would be increased to add extra platforms for the Ellenbrook line.
+The main engineering challenges of the final alignment were the tunnels to enter and exit Tonkin Highway.
+The number and location of stations were finalised.
+There were to be five stations: Morley, Noranda, Ballajura (known at the time as Malaga station), Whiteman Park, and Ellenbrook.
+It was announced that the scope of an existing project to rebuild Bayswater station would be increased to add extra platforms for the Ellenbrook line.
 The expected year of opening was 2022–23.

 Consideration was given to having the Ellenbrook line travel along Tonkin Highway on the western side of Whiteman Park, but this route would not have allowed for a station at the entrance to Whiteman Park or a station to serve Henley Brook, Dayton, Brabham or West Swan.
 The design allows for a branch to extend north along Tonkin Highway past Ballajura.
 Consideration was also given to running the line along Reid Highway, as was planned in the 1990s, instead of the southern side of Whiteman Park, but the Reid and Tonkin Highway interchange constructed as part of NorthLink WA made that route difficult to construct.
 Another option considered was tunnelling the Ellenbrook line between Bayswater station and Tonkin Highway instead of building a viaduct.
 Tunnelling was rejected due to the high cost, steep slopes required, the Bayswater Main Drain being in the way, and disruption to the Airport and Midland lines.
 During further design, the height of the viaduct was reduced due to complaints from nearby residents.
 The route through the southern and eastern parts of Whiteman was criticised by the shadow minister for transport, Libby Mettam, who said that it broke the terms of an agreement made when Lew Whiteman and other landowners sold the land to the state government, which said that the land must remain public open space.
 The state government retorted by saying that the previous Liberal government had planned for the land to become a cemetery and a sporting complex.